martanne/bitpixie/README.md

 ```

 > [!warning]
-> Unfortunately, the running WinPE instance does not have a working
+> Depending on the used WinPE image, BitLocker support might not be
-> BitLocker setup.
-It is [possible to use a customized version](./winpe/Customize-WinPE.ps1),
-> but this is currently not integrated in the automated build process and
-> successful exploitation sofar used the default image.
+> available.
 >
-> At this point I would suggest to once more boot into the native recovery
+> In that case it is recommended to once more boot into the native
-> environment where you should be able to unlock the disk.
+> recovery environment where the disk can be unlocked through the GUI

-## Success Stories

-Windows 11 devices which were successfully exploited, after manually enabling the TCP stack in the UEFI settings:

-- Lenovo ThinkPad T460s 20FAA01100
-- Lenovo ThinkPad X280 20KES6C42B
-- Lenovo ThinkPad X1 Carbon Gen 9 20XW008FMZ
-- Lenovo Thinkpad X1 Carbon Gen 11 21HMCTO1WW

-> [!note]
-> This is a non-exhaustive list.
+> by providing the recovery password.